Aria2742/ctf-tools/writeups/Imaginary CTF - Abnormal/README.md

 ```

 ## Initial Attempts
-I attempted to solve this challenge a couple different ways before switching to a more direct brute-force method.
+I attempted to solve this challenge a couple different ways before finally solving it using a more direct brute-force method.

-I first tried converting the Verilog code into Python, then modifying the Python code to brute force the flag one character at a time.
-However, this method failed for two main reasons:
+I first tried converting the Verilog code into Python code, then modifying the Python code to brute force the flag one character at a time.
+However, there were two major issues I ran into:
-  - Bit order errors - These came from two different sources:
-    - The Verilog code declares the wires, input, and outputs such that index 0 is the last element/least significant bit.
+  - Bit ordering - The Verilog code declares the wires, input, and outputs such that index 0 is the last element/least significant bit.
 For example, the declaration `input [512:0] in;` makes it such that `in[512]` is the first element/most significant bit and `in[0]` is the last element/least significant bit.
 Additionally, both indicies are inclusive, so in the case of `input [512:0] in;`, `in` is 513 bits long.
-While I didn't notice any index errors in my Python version of the code, I wouldn't be surprised if there were errors that I missed.
-    - Unpacking lists in Python.
-In my Python code, I used `out[16-0], w1 = nora([args[32-32], args[32-16], args[32-0]])` to simulate the behavior of `nora n1({w1, out[0]}, {in[32], in[16], in[0]});` from the Verilog code.
-However, I had mixed up the order of the variables when writing the code without realizing it, so my initial Python code was `out[16-0], w1 = nora(...)`.
-This incorrect bit order not only caused rippled out to effect the rest of the final output, but was also present in all 16 calls to `nora` within the `norb` function.
+This made the wire indices extremely messy to translate to Python.
   - Incorrectly brute forcing the flag.
-Even if my code had no logic errors and perfectly simulated the Verilog code, there was still the problem that I was brute forcing the flag incorrectly.
 As it turns out, the flag can only be brute forced from right to left, 1 to 16 bits at a time (this will be explained more later).
 Not only was I trying to brute force the flag from left to right, but the way I checked for progess was wrong as well.

 I then tried reversing the logic of the Verilog code, but the ripple effects in the `norb` and `norc` functions made it way too tedious to fully reverse those functions.

 ## Successful Brute Force
-For this solution, I decided to brute force the flag (again, one character at a time) by modifying the flag within Verilog source code, then compiling and running the modified code.
+For this solution, I decided to brute force the flag on (hex) character at a time by modifying the flag within Verilog source code, then compiling and running the modified code.
 ### Second Analysis
 Before following through on this brute force attempt, I wanted to do two things:
   - Make sure the flag can be brute forced and what conditions, if any, need to be followed for a successful brute force
-  - Find a way to know when we've got a character right and should move on to brute forcing the next character
+  - Modify the program to print out the result of each brute-force attempt

 I was able to verify that the flag can be brute forced just by looking at the `norc` module.
 The following is a line-by-line analysis of `norc`:
   - `input [512:0] in;`